 Taking Antibiotics Safely with Probiotic Foods

 The more probiotic diversity you have the better.
 Adding probiotic foods to your diet is beneficial even if you are not on antibiotics.
-Eating a variety of probiotic foods such as kombucha, yogurt and kefir (there are dairy free varieties available now), kimchi, sauerkraut, pickles, pickled vegetables, miso, tempeh and natto can restore beneficial bacteria that keep you healthy and have been associated with longevity.
+Eating a variety of probiotic foods such as kombucha, yogurt and kefir (there are dairy free varieties available now).
+Furthermore, kimchi, sauerkraut, pickles, pickled vegetables, miso, tempeh and natto can restore beneficial bacteria.
+In addition, that keep you healthy and have been associated with longevity.

 If you are confused regarding what to take, how to take it or how to choose the best quality probiotics, consult a functional medicine doctor.
 Dr. Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 If you’re ready to start your journey to a healthier, happier life, schedule your visit today!